isomerpages/nlb-reference/_singapore-history/S Rajaratnam’s Writings Before 1959: A Preliminary Annotated Bibliography.md

 from the magazine <em>Raayat </em>which are clearly in Rajaratnam’s style, and pseudonymous articles, again distinctively in his style, from the People’s Action Party publication <em>Petir </em>during his tenure as editor.
-I have been unable to examine a full run of Petir, and so some articles published under Rajaratnam’s byline may still be missing from the bibliography as it stands.
+I have been unable to examine a full run of <em>Petir</em>, and so some articles published under Rajaratnam’s byline may still be missing from the bibliography as it stands.
 Finally, in the absence of contemporary external evidence, I have not included the many news articles and editorials from his period